Hrenorubka/HWJ1/README.md

-# Homework 1 for Java
+# Homework 1 for UI